Ahmadlhm/road-extraction1/README.md

 # road-extraction1
-new folder should be "test_set_images"
+"new folder" should be "test_set_images"